Email Templates

 When none of your integrations return data, this report will be the default response that is sent to the data subject.
 The report will not include a data download link.

-We only hold around the data download URL for two weeks, after which we will remove the encrypted files we hold.
-If the data subject does not open their report after a week, we will send them this email as a reminder to download their data.
+The data download URL is only available for two weeks, after which we will remove the encrypted files we hold.
+If the data subject does not open their report after a week, we can send them this email as a reminder to access and download their data.

-When a request is approaching the 30 day mark without a successful response, this template can be used to notify the data subject that additional time is needed to complete their request.
+When a request is approaching its deadline without successful processing, this template can be used to notify the data subject that additional time is needed to complete their request.

-If for some reason you cannot fulfill the request, this is the default message that will be sent to the data subject when the request is canceled.
+If you are unable to fulfill a request, this is the default message that will be sent to the data subject when the request is canceled.

-If the request required verification of identifiers and at least one of them was not verified in the allowed interval, this message will be sent to the primary email indicating the request was canceled because of failed verification.
+In cases where the data subject fails to verify their identity, this message will be sent to the primary email indicating the request was canceled because of failed verification.

-If the download link expires without being opened, this report is sent to the data subject.
+If the download link expires without being opened, this notification can be sent to the data subject to let them know.